Impact of the COVID-19 pandemic on Gaelic games: 2025

-It's uncertain when Galway will play Sligo again but next fixture will blame on calling off their Connacht semi-final in 2020.
+The return of Ireland vs Australia is now possible.

 Impact on competitions

 Club

 On 26 June, the GAA announced its decision to cancel the 2020 Provincial and All-Ireland Club Championships, which had taken place annually since 1971, due to the need to "build in a rest period for people".

 On 4 July, shortly after clubs resumed contact training, Kilkenny GAA club James Stephens announced it had ceased all activity for one week after one of its hurlers tested positive for COVID-19; he had by then recovered.

 In mid-July, three GAA clubs in West Cork (Argideen Rangers, Ballinascarthy and Oliver Plunketts) suspended their activities due to uncertainty whether its members had had contact with someone found to have COVID-19.
 The Agrideen Rangers chairman later informed RTÉ Sport that each of the club's players had subsequently tested negative.

 On 12 July, a member of Dublin GAA club Man-O-War tested positive for COVID-19 and Cork GAA club Glanworth confirmed that a player had tested positive; both clubs suspended activities.

 On 14 July, Down GAA club Atticall became the first GAA club based in Ulster to confirm a member had tested positive for COVID-19; the club suspended activities until 19 July at the earliest even though the GAA said it could continue.
 On 16 July, two Derry GAA clubs (Banagher and Craigbane) suspended all activities as a precautionary measure; they were joined by eight others (Ardmore, Claudy, Drum, Drumsurn, Foreglen, Glack, Limavady and Magilligan) the following day after a cluster of COVID-19 emerged in the Limavady area, in the north of the county.
 The nearby Donegal GAA club Naomh Colmcille followed suit on 18 July, having played Glack in a challenge match the previous weekend.
 Donegal GAA later clarified that it had not asked Naomh Colmcille to suspend activities, though it respected the club's decision.

 On 21 July, two Tyrone GAA clubs (Aghaloo O'Neills and Eglish St Patrick's) suspended their activities after an Eglish player, who had played in a league game between the clubs the previous weekend, tested positive for COVID-19; the entire Eglish squad then required testing to determine the presence or absence of the virus.
 Eglish's other players were permitted to resume activities on 24 July.

 On 23 July, Armagh GAA club Killeavy and Down GAA club Longstone suspended activities with one player from each club having tested positive for COVID-19.
 By 24 July, four other Killeavy players had tested positive for COVID-19.

 On 28 July, Donegal GAA club Naomh Conaill suspended activities while it awaited the outcome of a test result.